- How to Apply

 - Formulary Management (6 months)

 Pharmacy Practice Staffing Requirements

-Pharmacy practice staffing responsibilities are every third weekend plus one weekday evening every other week.
+Pharmacy practice staffing responsibilities are every fourth weekend plus one weekday evening every other week.
 Weekend shifts may rotate between first and second shift.

 Residents are responsible for staffing two holidays per year.
 Recognized hospital holidays include New Year’s Day, Memorial Day, Labor Day, Thanksgiving, and Christmas Day.

 - Holiday, vacation, and sick leave